generalui/redwood-stripe/part2/readme.md

 # End of part 2

 In this part we mainly solidified our knowledge of basic Redwood concepts and generator, using functions, services, cells and mutations to create and list products for our marketplace.
+You can look up the github repository for [this part](https://github.com/generalui/redwood-stripe/tree/main/part2)

 In the next [part](../part3/readme.md) we will dive a little bit more into the Stripe API in order to buy the products that you've just created.